tiby312/dinotree_alg/readme.md

 [![Build Status](https://travis-ci.org/tiby312/collie.svg?branch=master)](https://travis-ci.org/tiby312/collie)
 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](https://github.com/tiby312/collie)

-# KdTree Algorithm Overview

 An iterative mulithreaded hybrid kdtree/mark and sweep algorithm used for broadphase detection.

 # Goal
-Create a fast and simple to use broad-phase collision system whose running time did not depend on the size of the space in which the collision finding functionality was being provided.
+Create a fast and simple to use broad-phase collision system whose running time did not depend on the size of the 2d space in which the collision finding functionality was being provided.
 Does not suffer from "teapot in a stadium" problem.

 # The Data Structure itself